 Because you can turn your best photos into greeting cards, calendars and even mugs, the list of potential products from one print is long!

-Most people pick up an instrument for their own pleasure, but this is a skill that can easily be monetized.
+Most people pick up an instrument for their own pleasure, but this is a skill that can easily be monetized into a side hustle.

 Very few people will go on to be commercially successful musicians, and even those that do may experience success only briefly.
 However, you can make money off basic music skills.